purduesigbots/pros/README.md

 - [A basic tutorial to get you acquainted with the PROS ecosystem](https://pros.cs.purdue.edu/v5/getting-started/new-users.html)
 - [A series of tutorials on how to use some of the more advanced features of PROS](https://pros.cs.purdue.edu/v5/tutorials/index.html)
 - [Extensive documentation on the kernel's API](https://pros.cs.purdue.edu/v5/api/index.html)

-### Does PROS support C++?
-- PROS 3.x (V5) officially supports C++.
-We're still working on enabling all of the features of C++ (particularly in the I/O area).
-- PROS 2.x (Cortex) does not officially support C++.
-Some users have found ways around this, but be warned: we will not be able to help if you run into issues doing this.

 ### I still have questions!
 Drop us a line